 My favorite thing about working at NCCS is the sense of family.

-Elizabeth Cossick, Director of Marketing
+Elizabeth Cossick, Director of Marketing and Communications

 Elizabeth holds a bachelor’s degree in education from The University of Georgia and a master’s in literacy from Lesley University, Cambridge.
 She began her journey at NCCS in 1999 as a fourth grade teacher before transitioning to become Literacy Coordinator from 2002 – 2007, developing the reading and writing curriculum for the NCCS Lower School.
 Elizabeth also has extensive experience writing for and editing publications on a local and national level, including editing a New York Times Best Seller.
 In 2008, she launched Little Black Dress | Little Red Wagon Magazine, a local print and digital media outlet for Metro Atlanta.